covcom/388COM/Week_05_AdapterViews and Fragments/README.md

     ![blank](.md_images/blank.png)

 5. Double click to open fragment_blank.xml.
-Note the TODO sentence on line No.6.
+Note the TODO sentence online No.6.
 This is a nice feature of Android Studio.
 If you click on the TODO tab at the bottom of the workbench you’ll see that all TODOs are being summarized there.

     ![todo](.md_images/todo.png)

 6. Change the layout from FrameLayout to LinearLayout, add vertical as orientation.
 Change the TextView text to 'This is fragment No.1'.
 7. In the LinearLayout opening tag, add `android:background="#00FF00"`.
 Once you finish adding the text, leave your mouse within the text for a bit and Android Studio will pop up a small help window to let you choose your color.
-Follow the link to choose a desired color.
+Follow the link to choose the desired color.

     > If you are using a Mac, you need to type in key combinations 'alt' + '3' to insert the # sign.

 8. Repeat the steps 6 & 7 above for fragment_blank2.xml, i.e. change layout, add orientation, change TextView text to 'This is fragment No.2', and change the background color to "#ff191e".
 Now we have two fragments and we’re ready to put them on our activity.
 9. Open your content_main.xml, in Design view, scroll down Palette until you see fragment under Custom tab.
 Actually that’s almost the end, you can’t scroll down any further.
-Click on BlandFrangment ==> OK and leave it at the centre of the screen.
+Click on BlandFrangment ==> OK and leave it at the center of the screen.
 You fragment will appear as a narrow line as below.
 This is because the layout_height was set to be 'wrap_content'.
 Just leave it for now.

     ![frag1](.md_images/frag1.png)

     ![frag1 center](.md_images/frag1_center.png)

-10. Add BlandFrangment2 onto your lalyout using similar steps as above.
+10. Add BlandFrangment2 onto your layout using similar steps as above.
 For each fragment, change layout_height to "0dp" and add the following attribute `android:layout_weight="1"`.
 Now each fragment will take up approximately half of the screen.
 (Not exactly because of the padding spaces).
 Your xml should now look like the following:

     ```xml
     <fragment